Free Crochet Tips and Tricks: Organization Ideas, How to Crochet On the Go, and more

 You should always try to keep your wrists straight instead of flexed (even when you aren't crocheting).
 If this is hard at first, you can try using a wrist brace.

 Be conscious of how you hold your hooks.
 As mentioned, this can be a primary source of pain.
 Many crochet hooks are crafted to help with this through their thickness, shape, and even cushion, so do some experimenting with different brands that provide the most comfort for your taste.
 An ingenious DIY idea is adding a pencil grip to your hooks.
+You can also purchase ergonomic hooks that are specially designed to fit the natural shape of hands.

 Posture, posture, posture!
 It's a balance between slouching and being rigid that can be difficult to find, but once you do, it will greatly relieve your body's soreness.
 Don't tense your shoulders or press your elbows into the chair while you crochet, but be sure to sit straight.
 It's just as important here as when working at the office or taking a long car drive.
 This doesn't mean you need to lean too far forward, though, and hurt your neck with an awkward position.
 Try using pillows and adjusting your support.